 This is the formula used in our Van de Waals equation calculator, so make sure you understand all inputs correctly.

 Applicability of the Van der Waals formula

-The van der Waals equation is quite reasonable for liquid and low-pressure gaseous states below the critical temperature of the gas or liquid in question.
+Understanding the applicability of the formula will help you determine when using a Van der Waals calculator is appropriate.
+The van der Waals equation is considered reasonable for liquid and low-pressure gaseous states below the critical temperature of the gas or liquid in question.
 It is an even more significant improvement over the ideal gas law for temperatures above the critical (The critical temperature of a substance is such that at and above it vapor of the substance cannot be liquefied, regardless of the amount of pressure being applied).

 The equation diverges from experimental behavior when the liquid phase and a gas phase would be in equilibrium (vapor–liquid equilibrium).
 Such "metastable" states are qualitatively (though likely not quantitatively) predicted by the van der Waals equation of state.
 Empirically-based corrections can be used such as the Maxwell's correction, at the cost of simplicity.
 The van der Waals equation is still used in textbooks as a pedagogic tool for understanding vapor–liquid behavior and equations of state.
 Some other, more accurate equations of state such as the Redlich–Kwong and Peng–Robinson equation of state are simply modifications of the van der Waals equation.

 NIST Special Publication 330 (2008) - "The International System of Units (SI)", edited by Barry N.Taylor and Ambler Thompson, p.
 52